lars-t-hansen/Jobanalyzer/README.md

 # Cross system Jobanalyzer

-Easy-to-use resource usage reporting and analyses.
+Jobanalyzer: Easy-to-use resource usage reporting and analyses.

-This document is about use cases and usage patterns; see DESIGN.md for more.
+## Architectural overview

+We use [`sonar`](https://github.com/NordicHPC/sonar) as a general system sampler.
+Sonar runs periodically (typically every 5m or so, by means of `cron`) on all interesting hosts, samples the hosts' state when it runs, and writes raw sample data to files in a directory tree.
+These samples need postprocessing and additional context to make much sense.
+See `production/sonar` for instructions about how to set up and run sonar.

+We use `sonarlog` (in this repository) to ingest, contextualize, enrich, tidy up, and filter the Sonar logs.
+Sonarlog produces "sample streams", which are clean, self-consistent, and chronologically sensible per-process or per-process-cluster sample data.
+Sonarlog runs as a component of `sonalyze`, see next.

-At the moment, we use [`sonar`](https://github.com/NordicHPC/sonar) as a general system sampler infrastructure, and `sonalyze` (in this repository) to query, filter, aggregate, and format those logs.
-See [sonalyze/MANUAL.md](sonalyze/MANUAL.md).
-There are many options for selecting time windows, records, jobs, and output format.
+We use `sonalyze` (in this repository) to aggregate, query, and format the sample streams.
+See [sonalyze/MANUAL.md](sonalyze/MANUAL.md) for instructions about how to run it, and below for some sample use cases.

+There are many options available to Sonalyze to make it or Sonarlog select time windows, sample records, jobs, and output formats.
+See the manual.

+Built on top of Sonalyze there are shell scripts that run periodically to run Sonalyze on the Sonar logs and to produce further logs.
+These scripts are in `production/sonalyze` and correspond in some cases directly to use cases in the list below.

+Finally, there is (or, there will be) a tool `naicreport` that ingests the logs produced by the latter shell scripts and produces user-friendly reports and data, for further incorporation in emails, plots, and so on.
+(More to follow.)

 ## Sample use cases